 Step 3: Check the Register of Deeds office in your county, as well as surrounding counties, to see if any similarly-named businesses exist.

 Step 4: Search online through business directories, city directories, chambers of commerce lists, and more for similarly named businesses in your area.

 Step 5: Finally, comb the trademark registration section of the North Carolina Secretary of State’s website to see if the words making up your name have already been registered as a trademark or service mark under North Carolina law.
 It is also advisable to conduct a search through the U.S. Patent and Trademark Office (USPTO) for similar registrations.

 If you are new to business ownership and are struggling to choose an appropriate, available, and legal name for your business, consult your attorney.
 Our team of experienced business lawyers can advise you to ensure you select an original name that accurately represents your brand, while still complying with the relevant state and federal laws.
-If you have questions about your new business, we welcome you to contact us for a consultation.
+If you have questions about your new business, we welcome you to contact our Wilmington business attorneys to schedule a consultation.